mayanklonkar/mayanklonkar/README.md

 ### Hi there 👋
+I am Mayank, pursuing an MS (research) in Aerospace Engineering from IIT Madras

-I am Mayank, a Pre-final year student at Visvesvaraya National Institute of Technology, Nagpur India.
+- 🦾 I have completed my B.Tech in Mechanical Engineering from Visvesvaraya National Institute of Technology (NIT), Nagpur

-- 🦾 I'm pursuing my Bachelor of Technology in Mechanical Engineering.
-- 🤖 I'm interested in Robotics, Aerodynamics and a member of IvLabs, Robotics and AI Lab of VNIT.
+- ⚡ I'm interested in Aerodynamics and Aircraft design, especially applied to UAVs.
+- 🤖 I was a part of IvLabs, the Robotics and AI Lab of VNIT.
 - 🔭 I’m currently working on Aerial robotics.
-- 📫 I'm always interested in connecting new people with similar interests , contact me at mayanklonkar.2602@gmail.com
+- 📫 I'm always interested in connecting with new people with similar interests.
+Contact me at mayanklonkar.2602@gmail.com